AmishKakka/Knowledge-Graph-for-docs/README.md

 docker run -d -p 7474:7474 -p 7687:7687 --name instance_name your_image_name
 ```

-3. Now, you can run an interactive terminal for this container or just use the Docker Desktop to add, modify and run code.
+4. Now, you can run an interactive terminal for this container or just use the Docker Desktop to add, modify and run code.
+This lets you **access the instance from your terminal**.

 ```sh
 docker exec -it instance_name /bin/bash
 ```
-This lets you access you instance from your terminal.

-4. We are using [Neo4j AuraDB](https://login.neo4j.com/u/login/identifier?state=hKFo2SBidm1uRlNXaUdLZVdMUmlzRGdiUkJpTGp6c3FhRWJCZ6Fur3VuaXZlcnNhbC1sb2dpbqN0aWTZIHdfYlhSeHBHSVZVa3IyakhOenFSUEJhQW9hSzFjT2Q3o2NpZNkgRXZ2MmNjWFBjOHVPeGV3bzBJalkyMFlJckg3VmtKVzk) (**1 free instance when you create a new account**) for our graph.
-When creating your AuraDB instance you would have a credentials file to download which contains the URI, username, password you need to connect to your instance through code

-5. In graph.py, add your instance details - URI, username, password.
+5. Explore the code

 ```sh
 # Connecting with your Aura graph db